Bryan De La Cruz Player Props: Marlins vs. Rockies

 - De La Cruz is hitting .277 with 21 doubles, 12 home runs and 27 walks.

-- De La Cruz will look to extend his four-game hitting streak.
-He's batting .300 with two homers in his last outings.

-- De La Cruz has picked up a hit in 65.6% of his 93 games this year, with more than one hit in 26.9% of them.

-- In 12.9% of his games this season, he has hit a home run, and 3.1% of his trips to the dish.
+- In 12.8% of his games this year, he has hit a home run, and 3% of his trips to the plate.

-- In 36.6% of his games this season, De La Cruz has notched at least one RBI.
-In 15 of those games (16.1%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in four contests.
+- De La Cruz has driven home a run in 34 games this year (36.2%), including more than one RBI in 16.0% of his games and producing three or more of his team's runs on four occasions..

-- In 35.5% of his games this season, he has scored at least once.
-And he's had eight games with multiple runs (8.6%).
+- He has scored in 33 games this season, with multiple runs eight times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.